tpcstld/GeorgeSyntaxHighlighting/README.md

 ---------
 You can uncomment (or comment) various pieces of the syntax to enable (or disable) various pieces of highlighting.

-I've already included some unused highlighting for more set keywords, like 'union' and 'inter', among other things.
-You can uncomment lines 48 and 49 if you want them.

 Your milage may vary. :P